Shivendra-99/Tweet-App-Ui/README.md

 ### `npm start`

 Runs the app in the development mode.\

+### this is Fullstack Application.
+Frontend and Backend both are deployed on AWS Cloud system
+###
-Open [https://main.d1ldb5qeqza2f9.amplifyapp.com](https://main.d1ldb5qeqza2f9.amplifyapp.com) to view it in your browser.
+Open [https://main.d3nrbzgj7zsp11.amplifyapp.com](https://main.d3nrbzgj7zsp11.amplifyapp.com) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.